 Can a thermal scope see through walls?

-While it might be possible to see some heat signatures through thin layers, such as curtains, walls will give off their own heat signature and hide whatever is behind them.
+No. While it might be possible to see some heat signatures through thin layers, such as curtains, walls give off their own heat signature and hide whatever is behind them.

 Can a thermal scope be used in the daylight?

-Unlike night vision, thermal scopes do not use any part of the visible light spectrum.
-This means that the amount of ambient light has no effect on how thermal optics operate, and they can be used during any light conditions.
+Yes.
+Unlike night vision, thermal scopes do not use the visible light spectrum.
+This means that ambient light has no effect on how thermal optics operate.

 What thermal scope does the military use?

-While there are multiple thermal imaging systems used by the US military, the most popular weapons scope is the AN/PAS-13.
-This comes in a couple of different variations, but it is a product made by Raytheon and are not readily available on the civilian market.
+While there are multiple thermal imaging systems used by the US military, the most popular scope is the AN/PAS-13, which comes in several variations.
+The AN/PAS-13 is made by Raytheon, and it is not readily available on the civilian market.

 Can I use a thermal scope for bow hunting?

-While there are not currently any thermal sighting solutions for bow sights that we are aware of, thermal imaging can be used in the form of a standalone unit to help identify targets in the dark.
-Also, most crossbows should have the accommodations to mount a thermal scope on them.
+While we are not aware of any thermal sighting solutions for bow sights, thermal imaging can be used as a standalone unit to help identify targets.
+Also, most crossbows have mounting capabilities for thermal scopes.

 Are thermal scopes effective for long range shooting?